 The orders were incredibly strict.
-Runaways were hanged on the spot.
-They were strung up at the entry to the bridge joining Altdamm and Stettin by the Feldgendarmes.
+Deserters were hanged on the spot.
+They were strung up by the Feldgendarmen at the entry to the bridge joining Altdamm and Stettin.

 It was horrible to see the stiffened corpses of these handsome German boys who, physically crushed by these weeks of horror, had had a momentary weakness.
 Their bodies dangled with a placard around their necks saying: "Coward."
-Pallid, their tongues hard and blue, they did a sinister dance at the end of their ropes, shaken by the innumerable explosions which brought down the cables of the tramway lines on them.
+Pallid, their tongues hard and blue, they did a sinister dance at the end of their ropes, shaken by the innumerable explosions that brought down on them the cables of the tramway lines.